Finbuckle.

 respect the [MultiTenant]

 attribute.
-Otherwise a database context class can
+Otherwise, a database context class can

 be configured to respect the attribute by calling ConfigureMultiTenant